-At Queen of Peace Grammar School there are varied, multiple support systems to ensure the learning success of each student.
+At Queen of Peace Grammar School, there are varied, multiple support systems to ensure the learning success of each student.
 If a student encounters difficulty in a subject area, the teacher will provide support and prescriptive instruction to enhance learning.
 Each classroom teacher stays at least one day per week to help students who require assistance.
-Many classes have teaching aides that provide extra help during the school day.
+Many classes have paraprofessionals that provide extra help during the school day.
 In the upper grades, the teachers continue to provide support after school hours.

-The homeroom teacher may recommend the student for extra help in Reading or Math from the Bergen County Special Services Teacher, Mrs Celmer.
-Mrs. Celmer works with students whose Terra Nova scores indicate weaknesses.
+The homeroom teacher may recommend the student for extra help in Reading or Math from the Bergen County Special Services Teacher, Mrs. Anne Celmer.
+Mrs. Celmer works with students whose Terra Nova scores indicate weaknesses in certain subject areas.
 Homeroom teachers may also recommended students to Mrs. Celmer based on classroom performance.
-The students will be taken out of the classroom once or twice a week to reinforce targeted
+The students will be taken out of the classroom once or twice a week to reinforce targeted learning skills.

 Mrs. Reany is the school counselor at Queen of Peace Grammar School.
 Her services are available for students as needed.
-Issues with behavior, peer relationships,and family are some of many areas that interfere with successful learning.
+Issues with behavior, peer relationships,and family are some of the many areas that interfere with successful learning.
 Mrs. Reany helps with these areas of concern.
 The counselor is at school one day per week.
 Parent permission is necessary for counseling sessions.
-Teachers may suggest or students may request some time with the counselor.
+Teachers may suggest, or students may request, some time with the counselor.